Decoding Eco-Friendly Labels: How to Avoid Greenwashing

 Nidhishree S 13/01/2025

 Sustainability is more than just a trend, it’s a movement towards a healthier planet and a better future.
-This journey for me began when I started paying closer attention to the products I use daily.
+This journey for me began when I started paying closer attention to the products I use on a daily basis.
 As an amateur, I was drawn to labels that claimed to be eco-friendly.
 But over time, I realized that not everything labeled "green" or "natural" is genuinely sustainable.
 The deeper I delved into this topic, the more I discovered how misleading marketing tactics (known as greenwashing) can undermine real environmental efforts.
 So I want to share my learnings, experiences, and tips for making informed choices to support genuine sustainability.

 Understanding Ecolabels: Your Compass for Ethical Choices